 Becoming the Primary Custodial Parent

-Your number one priority is always your children, and, when it comes to divorce, they obviously remain your top priority.
+Your number one priority is always your children; when it comes to divorce, they obviously remain your top priority.
 This is why child custody arrangements are typically the most significant sticking point in any divorce that involves children.

-If it is your intention to become your children’s custodial parent—to provide them with their primary residence—after the divorce, moving out of your family home without them during the divorce process can work against your goals.
+If you want to become your children’s custodial parent—to provide them with their primary residence—after the divorce, moving out of your family home without them during the divorce process can work against your goals.

 The Court’s Motivations